 It’s a thankless task.
 No one ever believes you when you tell them just how long it takes.
 Especially how long it takes to ensure we’ve got it right!

 “We’ll send it in an Adobe PDF file.”
-You tell us.
-Please don’t.
+You say.
+Please don’'t.
 Adobe puts data through a mangler.
-Unravelling it takes so long that for all digital purposes it’s worse than useless.
+Unravelling it takes so long that for all purposes it’s worse than useless.

 As for giving us the information but then blocking ‘Copy & Paste’.
-Why for goodness sake?!
+Why?!
 You’ve already given us the information so it’s hardly a secret anymore.
 So why put obstacles in the way of us retrieving that data?
-We have software that gets around attempts at blocking the code anyway but it just adds time and inconvenience.
-All of which adds to costs.
+We have software that gets around attempts at blocking the code anyway but it adds time, inconvenience and so also costs.

 You send us data in columns when we need it in rows.
+Not your fault but it is a hidden cost.
 No two manufacturers put their data in the same order.
 It is therefore all but impossible to design a software tool that will 'recognize' and re-arrange the order of information and then unscramble it.
 There is no alternative but to do the job manually.
 When this involves perhaps as many as 1,400 condensers in a model range, each one with as many as 35 or even 50 accompanying lines of information, that takes time.
 And cost!
 Cost to the company of 400 Euros a day.
 400 Euros a day not just for a few days but often for a few weeks!

 Numbers can rarely be used in the form that we receive them.
 Apart from the fact duties have to be resolved to common fundamental first principles so that all manufacturers’ data sings from the same branch of the tree.
 Mistral are probably the only people in the industry who can really master this.
 Relatively quickly and accurately.
 You see -21°C on the screen but what our programs see behind that sceen is 252.15K.
 Simultaneously of course also 453.87ºR!
 That's an example for just one constant.
 We do the same for every one of the other more than 7,000 constants, factors, algorithms, equations, units and variables etc., too.